• Skip to main content

 Why You'll Love this Garlic Herb Butter:

-• Make-Ahead Convenience: This butter can be made ahead and stored in the fridge or freezer, so you always have a flavorful addition ready when you need it.
+• Make-Ahead Friendly.
+This butter can be made it a large batch and then refrigerated or frozen so it's ready when you need it.

 ingredients for garlic and herb compound butter